Ne Zha 2: Character design

 The character design in the film had been upgraded from the original designs.
-For the human characters, a layer of white fur was added to their faces to make them appear more natural and realistic.
+For the human characters, a layer of fine white hair was added to their faces and tweaked to make them appear more natural and realistic.

 Director Jiaozi hoped that all the characters in this film would incorporate elements of Chinese aesthetics.
 The design of the character "Deer Child" combines elements related to deer, with the patterns on their clothing inspired by traditional folk jade carving art.
 For the East Sea Dragon King Ao Guang, the production team initially planned to reference the image of the fierce and brutish Prince Kang from the 1992 film Royal Tramp.
 However, after listening to audience feedback, they decided to change it to a more mature image.
 Ao Guang's costume, the Dragon Scale Armor, features traditional Chinese tattoo-style dragon patterns to convey a sense of heaviness and strength, aligning with his "lofty" image.
 Additionally, the design of the "Lingzhu Version Nezha" character pays homage to the image of Nezha from the 1979 Shanghai Animation Film Studio animated feature Nezha Conquers the Dragon King.

 The designs of the secondary characters, the underwater demon beasts, were inspired by early Chinese depictions of mythical creatures, incorporating features such as curved tusks, typical of Eastern monsters, which differ from Western monster imagery.
 To make each demon beast unique, their skin blends various materials, including fish scales and the skin of elephants, crocodiles and turtles.